 Belmont Abbey College invites applications for the position of Campus Minister.

-The ideal candidate must have a Bachelor’s degree and at least two years’ of experience in religious education/formation and/or leadership training.
+The ideal candidate must have a Bachelor’s degree and at least two years of experience in Catholic ministry (can include volunteer ministry experience or collegiate peer ministry) and/or leadership training.
 The work environment is an office, residence hall, and campus setting, which require the ability to work 40 hours per week in the main office and other areas of campus.
 Some night and weekend hours will be required for certain activities, programming, and retreats.
 Other duties will be assigned as needed.

 In addition, candidates must wholeheartedly embrace the mission of the College to educate students in the liberal arts and sciences so that in all things God may be glorified.
 The incumbent will consistently demonstrate skills, attitudes, and stable disposition of character to support our Catholic and Benedictine identity while fostering the development of mind, body, and spirit in our students, our staff and the greater community.
 Finally, candidates must have a sincere appreciation and acceptance of our Catholic approach to education and an understanding of Pope Saint John Paul II’s Ex Corde Ecclesiae.

 Fill out the following form to apply for one of Belmont Abbey College’s available administrative positions.

 To be considered for this position, qualified candidates should submit a cover letter, resume, pastor’s letter of good standing, and contact information for at least three other references, along with a statement of understanding of the College’s mission.